FREE GUIDE: The Ultimate Southern Thanksgiving!

 Brown Butter Butternut Squash Casserole

-Brown Butter Butternut Squash Casserole with caramelized onions and a buttery cracker crust is a fall recipe that's absolutely incredible!
+Rich, savory, and comforting — Brown Butter Butternut Squash Casserole with caramelized onions and a buttery cracker topping is the ultimate Southern side dish for Thanksgiving or any cozy fall meal.

 5-Star Reader Comment